replicatedhq/replicated-docs/docs/intro-kots.md

 - **Config Screen:** Customize the customer-facing Config screen in the admin console to collect required or optional values from your customers that are used to run your application.
 - **Custom Admin Console:** Customize the admin console with your company's branding, release notes, custom graphs display, application status display, and more.
-- **Backup and Restore:** Enable back and restore so that customers can implement full disaster recovery protection for the application and the admin console.
-See [Understanding Backup and Restore](snapshots-overview).
+- **Backup and Restore:** Enable backup and restore capabilities so that customers can implement full disaster recovery protection for the application and the admin console.
 - **Embedded Preflights and Support Bundles:** Preflight checks and support bundle generation are embedded with the installation and admin console experience.
 - **RBAC:** Use role-based access control (RBAC) for clusters and namespaces.
 By default, the KOTS installation sets RBAC for the cluster, but you can scope it to namespaces instead.

-For more information, see [Configuring KOTS RBAC](packaging-rbac).
+## Custom Resources

+You use KOTS and Troubleshoot custom resources to configure and control the application experience.
+Custom resources are packaged with your application but are not deployed to the cluster.

+You can add optional and conditional resources with annotations to include or exclude resources based on conditional statements.
+For example, a customer might want to use their own database and so any database option provided by your Kubernetes manifests should not be installed.
+You can also use annotations to control the order in which resources are deployed.
+For more information, see [Including Optional and Conditional Resources](packaging-include-resources), [Orchestrating Resource Deployment](orchestrating-resource-deployment).

+For more information about adding KOTS functionality, see [How to Create Releases for Your Application](distributing-workflow).

 ## Architecture